qhardwick/SpringBatch/README.md

 * Utilizes an async JobLauncher to acknowledge request immediately without having to wait for long-running batch process to complete.
 * Implements JPA paging item reader to process data in manageable chunks.
 * Automatic retry logic for recoverable exceptions.
 * Simple.
-Easy to understand but more meaningful and extendible than a "Hello" application.
+Easy to understand but more meaningful and extensible than a "Hello" application.